Best REALTOR® in Port Moody?

 Positioning

-Understand the home, the likely buyer, the competition, and where the pricing strategy should create advantage.
+Understand the property, the likely buyer, the competing inventory, and the strongest pricing lane before making a move.

 2